 People with severe hemophilia have blood with less than 1% clotting factor activity (0.01 IU/ml).
-Frequent bleeding episodes (as often as 1-2 times a week) that occur spontaneously are common in patients with severe hemophilia, especially in joints.
+Frequent bleeding episodes (as often as 1-2 times a week) that occur spontaneously, especially in joints, are common in patients with severe hemophilia.

 Preventing Disease Complications